younatics/YNDropDownMenu/README.md

 ## Requirements

 `YNDropDownMenu` written in Swift 3.
-Maybe compatible with iOS7.0+

-## Example

-Init your view with frame `let view = YNDropDownMenu(frame: CGRect(x: 0, y: 20, width: UIScreen.main.bounds.size.width, height: 38), dropDownViews: _ZBdropDownViews, dropDownViewTitles: ["Apple", "Banana", "Kiwi", "Pear"])`

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+Compatible with iOS 8.0+

 ## Installation